 For more information about HIPAA, visit http://www.hhs.gov/ocr/privacy/hipaa/understanding/summary/index.html

 The PCI-DSS (Payment Card Industry Data Security Standard) requires entities processing credit card transactions to enforce stringent security requirements for stored credit card information.
 These requirements also apply to third party service providers such as Box and Google.
-Cardholder data is defined to be the full magnetic stripe or the Primary Account Number (PAN) plus any of the following:
+Cardholder data is defined to be the full magnetic stripe or the Primary Account Number (PAN).
+The following are also considered cardholder data in conjunction with the PAN:

 - Cardholder name